stguller/Hermes-doc/nodes-and-validators/Qwoyn <> Osmosis relayer setup.md

 In this tutorial will be provided information how easy and fast setup Hermes IBC relayer

+## Assumptions

+In this document, we assume that you are already running an Osmosis and Qwoyn mainnet node.
+If you don't have any of them, you can try to install Hermes IBC by finding public RPC and port.
+The Osmosis-Qwoyn node will be able to communicate via the Hermes node.
+In the document, Osmosis and Qwoyn node ports are prepared using standard communication ports.

+In these instructions, Hermes is installed under /srv/hermes, adjust the paths according to your setup.

+These instructions are based on installation on recent Ubuntu.

 ## Hermes Official Documentation https://hermes.informal.systems/

 Pre-requisites: